 I gained my PhD in 2017 (also from the Institute of Archaeology) which traced the material remnants of mega events like the London 2012 Olympic and Paralympic Games and the Great Exhibition of 1851.
-Prior to this, I completed an MA in Cultural Heritage Studies, following an undergraduate degree in Archaeology, both at the Institute of Archaeology.
+This resulted in my first monograph, A Contemporary Archaeology of London’s Mega Events: From the Great Exhibition to London 2012 (2022, UCL Press: open access).
+Prior to my doctorate, I completed an MA in Cultural Heritage Studies, following an undergraduate degree in Archaeology, both at the UCL Institute of Archaeology.

 I have also worked extensively as a commercial archaeologist excavating on construction sites across London and south-east England since 2007.
 I continue to work on archaeological fieldwork projects whenever I can.

 I contribute to undergraduate teaching in Visual Culture across programs in the School of Art, including as tutor on Critical and Cultural Theories of Contemporary Art (ARTX08087) and the fourth year Visual Culture Research Project (ARTX10036/ARTX10040).
 I act as guest lecturer on landscape, archaeology and heritage courses at ECA’s ESALA, the University of Edinburgh school of History, Classics and Archaeology, and at other institutions including Hunter College (CUNY), University of Amsterdam and IUPUI (Indianapolis).